Alphabet Class A (GOOGL) Received its Third Buy in a Row

-After Merrill Lynch and Morgan Stanley gave Alphabet Class A (NASDAQ: GOOGL) a Buy rating last month, the company received another Buy, this time from Goldman Sachs.
-Analyst Heather Bellini maintained a Buy rating on Alphabet Class A yesterday and set a price target of $1990.00.
-The company’s shares closed last Wednesday at $1585.99.
+After Guggenheim and MoffettNathanson gave Alphabet Class A (NASDAQ: GOOGL) a Buy rating last month, the company received another Buy, this time from Wells Fargo.
+Analyst Brian Fitzgerald maintained a Buy rating on Alphabet Class A yesterday.
+The company’s shares closed last Monday at $1584.29.

-According to TipRanks.com, Bellini is a 5-star analyst with an average return of 18.2% and a 78.0% success rate.
-Bellini covers the Technology sector, focusing on stocks such as Zoom Video Communications, CrowdStrike Holdings, and Rackspace Technology.
+According to TipRanks.com, Fitzgerald is a top 25 analyst with an average return of 35.4% and a 79.7% success rate.
+Fitzgerald covers the Technology sector, focusing on stocks such as LiveRamp Holdings, ANGI Homeservices, and Uber Technologies.

-Alphabet Class A has an analyst consensus of Strong Buy, with a price target consensus of $1800.33, a 14.7% upside from current levels.
+Currently, the analyst consensus on Alphabet Class A is a Strong Buy with an average price target of $1811.07, implying a 12.1% upside from current levels.
 In a report issued on October 12, Deutsche Bank also maintained a Buy rating on the stock with a $2020.00 price target.

 See today’s analyst top recommended stocks >>